-The only downside to this portable little webcam is its price.
-But for what it offers, it’s hard to say the Mevo Plus isn’t worth it.
+The only downside to this little webcam is its price.
+For what it offers, however, it’s hard to say the Mevo Plus isn’t worth it.

 4. Logitech Brio Webcam

-There aren’t that many places where you can live stream 4K footage, at least not yet.
-But if you’re a YouTube live streamer who finds the prospects of having a 4K webcam exciting, upgrading to a camera that’s capable of filming and streaming in 4K seems like the natural step.
+There aren’t that many platforms where you can live stream 4K footage — at least not yet.
+But if you’re a YouTube live streamer who is interested in 4K, upgrading to a camera that’s capable of filming and streaming in 4K seems like the natural step.
 If you’re a fan of Logitech webcams, even better.

 The Logitech Brio is a 4K HDR webcam that supports streaming, recording, and video calling in full quality.
 For 4K streaming, you get a maximum of 30 frames per second.
 But if you’re willing to downgrade to 1080p, you can stream at 60 frames per second, which is no mean feat.
-Add the stereo mics and a wide field of view — up to 90° — and you’ve got yourself a super high-quality webcam for your super high-quality streams.
+Add the stereo mics and a 90°-wide field of view and you’ve got a super high-quality webcam for your super high-quality streams.

-The Brio is so good that there are no cons to list for it, too.
+The Brio is so good that it has no real downsides.
 It is more expensive than your regular 1080p webcam, but that’s expected given that it’s a streaming beast.

 5. AUSDOM AW620 Pro Stream Camera

-Webcams don’t always offer a wide array of operating system compatibilities.
-You can expect most to run on Windows machines.
-A few will run on Mac OSX, too.
-But a webcam that’s compatible with Chrome OS and Android as well?
-That’s an uncommon sight.
+Webcams don’t tend to offer a wide array of operating system compatibility.
+You can expect most to run on Windows machines, and a few will run on macOS, too.
+But a webcam that’s compatible with Chrome OS and Android is an uncommon sight.

-The Ausdom AW620 manages to pull it off effortlessly.
-It will work on most operating systems — more than most streaming software support — and let you stream 1080p footage.
+The Ausdom AW620 will work on most operating systems — more than most streaming software support — and let you stream 1080p footage.
 It comes with a built-in stereo microphone with noise reduction, and it has support for manual focus.

 The problem with the AW620 is that you might have trouble using it in low-light situations.
-In fact, you might see some lighting issues whenever streaming under artificial light, so pretty much all the time.
+You might also see some lighting issues whenever streaming under artificial light, so pretty much all the time.
 But you’re sacrificing a bit of quality so you can stream from your Chromebook or Android device, so it’s a fair trade-off.

 6. Microsoft LifeCam Studio

-Because we can use the internet to broadcast video for a variety of reasons and purposes, your webcam can be useful for more than just live streaming.
+Your webcam can be useful for more than just live streaming.
 Yes, you can record footage with it that you’ll broadcast live later.
-But you can also use it for video calling — a thing of its own that puts different demands on the gear you use for it.
+But you can also use it for video calling, which puts different demands on your webcam.

-The LifeCam Studio is Microsoft’s answer to the need for a webcam professionals will use for their daily needs.
-It has a 1080p sensor, but it doesn’t let you stream video at that resolution — it will only go up to 720p when streaming.
-Still, it has TrueColor technology, which should give your footage a nice and even look, and a built-in high-fidelity microphone that just might be as good as built-in microphones get.
-All of it is packed in a durable aluminum body.
+The LifeCam Studio is Microsoft’s solution for professionals who need a high-definition web camera for daily use.
+It has a 1080p sensor, but it doesn’t let you stream video at that resolution; it will only go up to 720p when streaming.
+Still, it has TrueColor technology, which should give your footage an even look, and a built-in high-fidelity microphone that is as good as built-in microphones get.
+All of it is packed in a durable aluminum body, as well.

 The obvious drawback of this webcam is the lower resolution when streaming.
-It’ll also work only on Windows, which is sure to put off anyone looking to stream from any other operating system.
+It’ll also work only on Windows.

 7. Logitech StreamCam

-The third entry from Logitech, the StreamCam solidifies the company’s place as the manufacturer of the best webcams for streaming.
-Other webcams can be used for streaming, too, but Logitech’s StreamCam was developed specifically to give streamers what they want.
+The third entry from Logitech, the StreamCam, solidifies the company’s place as the manufacturer of the best HD webcams for live streaming.
+Other webcams can be used for live video too, but Logitech’s StreamCam was developed specifically to give streamers what they want.

-And what’s that?
-For starters, it’s a good video resolution with 1080p streaming.
-Then we have the awesome frame rate of 60 frames per second at full HD resolution.
-Then there’s the face-tracking feature that works really well, as well as the awesome low-light performance with smart exposure.
-But everything about this webcam is smart, including the ability to switch between portrait and landscape modes by simply turning the webcam.
+For starters, it has good video resolution with 1080p streaming.
+Then there’s the awesome frame rate of 60 frames per second at full HD resolution.
+There’s also the face-tracking feature that works well, and the awesome low-light performance with smart exposure.
+Everything about this webcam is smart, including the ability to switch between portrait and landscape modes by simply turning the webcam.

 There you have it — the mostly undisputed champions in the field of webcams.
-Although any one of them would work well for streaming, you should still invest some time into figuring out what is the best webcam for your situation.
+Although any one of them would work well for streaming, you should still invest some time into determining the best webcam for your situation.

-Some of the webcams will have price-driving features you just don’t need.
-Others will have features you find necessary.
+Some webcams will have price-driving features you simply don’t need, while others will have features you find necessary.
 If you stream your content to multiple websites, you’ll have to consider the requirements and limitations of all the platforms you use.
 Take your time, shop around, and make sure you’re always streaming the best quality content you can, looks included.